-4 Reasons You Might Have Pain Behind Your Knee
+4 Reasons You May Have Back of Knee Pain

-The condition: If you feel pain in the back of your knee when bending and straightening your leg, it might be a Baker's cyst.
+The condition: If you feel pain in the back of your knee when bending as well as pain in the back of your knee when straightening your leg, it might be a Baker's cyst.
 As you bend and straighten, you'll feel a swollen lump that feels like a water balloon and pain behind your knee.
-Since runners do one thing—run—legs move in a very repetitive motion.
+If you're an avid runner, all that mileage could be to blame.
 "Too much running without variations in speed or distance can cause excessive rubbing of the cartilages in and around the knee, which can irritate the soft tissues and posterior surface of the cap," says Olsen.
 (Related: How an Injury Taught Me That There's Nothing Wrong with Running a Shorter Distance)

 The condition: A sudden fall or twisting of the knee — or just plain wear and tear — can result in a tear to the meniscus that sits between the upper and lower leg bones (this cartilage is shaped like a horseshoe).
 This cartilage keeps your knee steady, but it is easily worn down with age.
 A small tear will result in minor swelling that will get better over two to three weeks.
-A more moderate tear is the type to cause pain when you bend your knee.
+A more moderate tear is the type to cause pain in your knee when bending.
 While it may go away after a few weeks, it can easily be reinjured with overuse.
 The most severe cases of a meniscus tear will make it challenging to walk.
 Your knee may feel wobbly, or it may lock up or abruptly give out during any kind of activity.
 (Related: 6 Reasons Why Your Knees Hurt When Running—Plus How to Make 'Em Ache Less)

-The treatment: An MRI will be able to tell you how severe your injury is, but repeated icing and rest can help a meniscus tear feel better.
+The treatment: An MRI will be able to tell you how severe your injury is, but repeated icing and rest can help knee pain from a meniscus tear at least feel better.
 Doctors may suggest physical therapy.
 You may be given certain moves to work on, such as quad sets to strengthen the knee joint and hip strengthening exercises such as clam openers.
-However, if pain and swelling persist, surgery is your best bet to repair and remove the damaged cartilage.
-While you may be off your feet for a couple of months, you'll be thrilled when you can ditch the crutches and start logging miles again.
+However, if back-of-knee pain and swelling persist, surgery is your best bet to repair and remove the damaged cartilage.
+You may be off your feet for a couple of months, but it will be worth it to be rid of this knee pain for good.

-The treatment: Follow the RICE treatment (rest, ice, compression, elevation) to reduce swelling and try wearing a calf sleeve for extra compression when you're out for a run.
-A sleeve, like 2XU Compression Calf Guard (Buy It, $45, zappos.com), will support the muscle and reduce the strain as it begins to heal.
+The treatment: Follow the RICE treatment (rest, ice, compression, elevation) to reduce swelling, and try wearing a calf sleeve for extra compression when you're out for a run to limit back-of-knee pain.
+A sleeve, such as 2XU Compression Calf Guard (Buy It, $45, zappos.com), will support the muscle and reduce the strain as it begins to heal.
 If this occurs during riding, get a professional bike fit by a qualified bike professional or medical practitioner, says Greaux.